 GASB Statement No. 84 - Fiduciary Activities.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2018.
+The objective of GASB No. 84 is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+The requirements of GASB 84 are effective for reporting periods beginning after December 15, 2018.
+Earlier application is encouraged.